Progress report for SW23-949

 Education and Outreach Outcomes

 At this stage we are still at the beginning stages of our outreach and education efforts.
-To date we have put on one field day and have presented at two workshops.
-At the two workshop we were guest presenters and not the organizers, so we did not collect surveys.
+To date we have put on two field days and have presented at three workshops.
+At the three workshops we were guest presenters and not the organizers, so we did not collect surveys.
 However, at all of these events we have had multiple conversations with growers, answering their questions, exchanging contact information, and establishing relationships.
 Qualitatively, it seems that in-person events are invaluable for furthering adoption of sustainable agricultural practices.

 Regarding future efforts we are excited about the development of the BMP guide in English and Spanish, as well as the cost return study/planning tool.
 Both, of these materials will be informed by our research, but they will also be formed by interviews with growers and graziers.
 The results will be a synthesis of quantifiable and qualitative metrics, as well as grower insights that are not typically captured in journal articles.
 While, we are excited to publish journal articles it seems that it is critical for applied agricultural research to also produce information/tools that are accessible and practical to growers.